AI Dental Receptionist vs Human Receptionists: 2026 Guide

 | Role in the Practice | Supports and augments staff | Primary patient contact |

 Many practices ultimately adopt a hybrid model that combines both approaches.
+If you are weighing staffing options, compare the three main dental phone coverage models side by side.

 AI dental receptionists operate on predictable software costs without overtime, sick leave, or turnover considerations.
 This can help practices stabilize administrative expenses while improving coverage.

 Human receptionists require ongoing investment in hiring, training, and scheduling.
 During peak periods, additional staff may be needed to manage call volume, increasing labor costs.
+Either way, the bigger expense is often the unanswered phone: see the true cost of missed dental calls.

 Availability and Scalability